kuzzleio/documentation-old/src/sdk-reference/security/validate-credentials.md

 // $result = true or false
 ```

-Update credentials of the specified <strategy> for the current user.
-The credentials to send depends entirely on the authentication plugin and strategy you want to update credentials for.
+Validate credentials of the specified <strategy> for the user <kuid>.

 ---